pascalgutjahr/prompt_muons_wiki/source/docs/Analysis_unfolding.rst

    * - HoleIce Forward p1
      - uniform
      - [-0.1, 0.0]

+Absorption scales the global ice absorption coefficient with reference to the baseline ice model.
+This effect is depth-dependent.
+DOM Efficiency scales the DOM efficiency of all DOMs with reference to the baseline ice model.
+Scattering scales the ice scattering coefficient.
+The HoleIce Forward parameters p0 and p1 model the angular acceptance of the DOMs, because the re-refreezing of the ice causes a change in the ice properties after the deployment.
+This has an effect on the light propagation in the ice.

 Visualize impact of systematics on muon energy at entry (proxy)